Ventrosky/web-projects/README.md

 ## testJS

 Various small test projects.
-Example: Quick scripts I needed for sorting and cleaning some **MATLAB** results and generate Excell spreadsheets.
+From quick scripts I needed for sorting and cleaning some **MATLAB** results and generate Excell spreadsheets... to sample code for testing **socket.IO**...